PDF DRM document security to protect ebooks, reports & training courses from piracy

 Unlike the Locklizard installed viewers, users must be connected to the Internet to open documents and use them.
 The documents are not downloaded in full into the browser, but in ‘chunks’ using different encryption keys for each chunk.
 This helps resist attack against the documents.
 But it means documents cannot be stored locally and cannot be used offline.

-Although using this technique you cannot prevent users from giving their ID/password to other users, but by default the number of instances logged on to a specific account is set so only one person at a time can use the account.
+Although using this technique you cannot prevent users from giving their ID/password to other users (a common security concern with secure data rooms), you can insure only one person at a time can use the account (only one active current login allowed per user account).
 This makes it very inconvenient for the original user as they cannot guarantee to be able to use the account, and if the password is changed the others get locked out instead.
+You can also lock users to country and IP locations to further enhance security.

 Hosting of the Administration system